-'''

 data = data.Where(...).Where(...);

-'''

 The line breaks get ignored by the compiler.
 The lambda expressions should look pretty familiar now.
 Each takes a single parameter ("p") which is of type Person.
 The expressions compare the StartDate of the Person to the start and end years from the UI.
 We could also have included a single "Where" statement with an "&&" between the conditions.
+This would actually be a better way to implement this, but I wanted to show that we could use combine multiple Where methods together.